Online Exam Quiz

 Mark for review

-What is the purpose of pipes in NestJS?
+What is the purpose of a controller in NestJS?

 Mark for review